The strong coupling constant: State of the art and the decade ahead: from lattice QCD alphasmZ from lattice QCD

-The result has a 0.6\% uncertainty, which is in fact dominated by the uncertainty on the scale $\mu_{\rm dec} = 789(15)$ MeV, and by our knowledge of the running in the pure-gauge theory.
-Both sources of uncertainty are statistical in nature and can be reduced with a modest computational effort.
+The result has a 0.7\% uncertainty, which is in fact dominated by the statistical uncertainties in the scale $\mu_{\rm dec} = 789(15)$ MeV and in the running of the pure-gauge theory.
+These statistical uncertainties can be reduced with a modest computational effort.
 The effects of the truncation of the perturbative series are subdominant in our approach.
-We thus conclude that a further reduction of the uncertainty by a factor of two is possible with this approach.
+A non-perturbative determination of the relevant improvement parameter would eliminate entirely the systematics related to $\mathcal{O}(a)$ effects, and make possible a further reduction of the uncertainty by a factor of two with this approach (see \cite{DallaBrida:2022eua} for a full discussion).
 Going beyond this precision would require including charm effects nonperturbatively and also some serious thinking on how to include electromagnetic effects in the determination of both the scale and the running.